Getting a home

 Where can I get information on Shared Ownership?

 To find information regarding Shared Ownership please go to www.newlon.org.uk/finding-home/shared-ownership.
-You can also find all available properties listed on our Home Ownership website at www.newlonhomeownership.co.uk.
+You can also see the Shared Ownership properties we have available at our dedicated sales website, Newlon Living.

 You can request our Shared Ownership Information Sheet to be emailed or posted to you.
 Please call the Service Centre or email firstname.lastname@example.org.

-In order to qualify you must be a first time buyer with sufficient savings for a deposit and legal fees (legal fees are usually around £3,000-£4,000).
+In order to qualify you must be a first time buyer with sufficient savings for a deposit and legal fees.
 Priority is usually given to those living in the borough that the property is developed in.

 How can I register interest in a particular Shared Ownership property?

-If you are interested in buying one of our properties please visit www.newlonhomeownership.co.uk where you can register an interest by completing an application form.
-Once the form has been submitted you will hear from a member of the Sales team within seven working days.
+If you are interested in buying one of our Shared Ownership properties please visit www.newlonliving.co.uk where you can see what is available and register your interest by submitting a form.
+Once the form has been submitted you will hear from a member of the Sales team.

 Am I eligible for an Intermediate Rent property?